MyBord/mybord-server/docs/build.md

   * This is the google api key that is used to access the Youtube Data API.
 The GAPI key can be found [here](https://console.developers.google.com/apis/credentials?showWizardSurvey=true&project=mybord).
 * **`NODE_ENV`**:
-  * Declares what environment the server application is running in; can either be 'DEV', 'PROD', or 'TESTING'
+  * Declares what environment the server application is running in; can either be 'development', 'production', or 'testing'.
 * **`PORT`**:
   * The exposed port that the server will run on.
   * NOTE: This env var **must** be named `PORT` because Heroku uses this env var to declare what